 Preparations of Chlorine Trifluoride – ClF3

-Chlorine trifluoride prepares the direct actions of chlorine and fluorine gases.
-It may also be prepared by the reaction of ClF and Chlorine gases.
+Chlorine trifluoride is prepared by the direct action of chlorine and fluorine gases.
+It may also be prepared by the reaction of ClF and chlorine gas.

 Cl2 + 3F2 → 2ClF3

 ClF3 is one of the most reactive and aggressive compounds.
 It catches fire spontaneously with wood and must-building material, even with asbestos.
 It was used in incendiary bombs in World War II

 - Chlorine Trifluoride dissolves in water and to form hydrogen fluoride, hydrogen chloride and oxygen.
 The chemical equation is given below.

 ClF3 + 2H2O → 3HF + HCl + O2

 - Chlorine Trifluoride reacts with uranium to form uranium hexafluoride and an interhalogen compound chlorine fluoride.
 The chemical equation is given below.